 - How to get tested in Shropshire, Telford and Wrekin

 Testing can either be done at home by applying for a home testing kit or by registering for an appointment at a drive-through testing centre.

 Testing is provided at drive-through testing centres, currently by appointment only, and the correct booking procedures must be followed in order to avoid being turned away.

-In Shropshire, Telford and Wrekin this may be at our Regional Testing Site in Ironbridge or a Mobile Testing Unit which operates from sites in Shrewsbury, Oswestry and Ludlow on a rotational basis, or further afield, at a regionally based drive-through testing centre.
+In Shropshire, Telford and Wrekin this may be at a Mobile Testing Unit based in a temporary location in Shropshire, or further afield, at a regionally based drive-through testing centre.